-Integrity First, Service before Self, & Excellence in all we do, Compassion for those we serve the men and women of the 10 MDG provide premier wartime, contingency and community healthcare in support of DoD and USAFA missions while building leaders of character.
+Values: Integrity First, Service before Self, and Excellence in all we do.
+Compassion for those we serve the men and women of the 10 MDG provide premier wartime, contingency and community health care in support of Department of Defense and USAFA missions while building leaders of character.
 The 10th Medical Group provides medical care to a patient population consisting of 3,692 cadets; 2,289 active duty; 6,059 family members of active duty, 12,785 retirees and their family members; and 2,904 TRICARE Plus for a total of 27,729.
 The 10 MDG also provides pharmacy and other ancillary services to a total beneficiary population of 174,000 living within the local area.

 The 10th MDG has a total of 5 Squadrons.
 10 AMDS, 10 DS, 10 MDOS, 10 MDSS, 10MSGS.

-Provides comprehensive dentistry and dental laboratory services to ensure the wartime readiness and optimize the health and wellness of current & future air/space leaders.
-Provides direct care for 4K cadets, 2K AD and offers support for 171K eligible beneficiaries with 77 staff.
-Conducts a 1-year Advanced Education in General Dentistry residency program.
+Provides comprehensive dentistry and dental laboratory services to ensure the wartime readiness and optimize the health and wellness of current and future air/space leaders.
+Provides direct care for 4,000 cadets, 2,000 active duty and offers support for 171,000 eligible beneficiaries with 77 staff.
+Conducts a one year Advanced Education in General Dentistry residency program.
 Trains for and supports deployment and contingency operations.

-The 10th Medical Support Squadron (10 MDSS) delivers full-spectrum administration and ancillary support to the 10th Medical Group (10 MDG) ensuring superior quality care for more than 171 thousand Colorado Springs-area, Department of Defense (DoD) beneficiaries including the over 4 thousand members of the USAFA Cadet Wing.
+The 10th Medical Support Squadron delivers full-spectrum administration and ancillary support to the 10th Medical Group ensuring superior quality care for more than 171,000 Colorado Springs-area, DoD beneficiaries including the over 4 thousand members of the USAFA Cadet Wing.
 10 MDSS organizes, trains, and equips the 741-member 10 MDG staff for world-wide deployment readiness and peacetime contingencies and executes a 73 million dollar fiscal program.
-The unit also manages the 10 MDG’s clinical lab, the DoD's only joint-refill pharmacy supporting 5 installations and the 10 MDG’s 80-server IM/IT backbone.
+The unit also manages the 10 MDG’s clinical lab, the DoD's only joint-refill pharmacy supporting five installations and the 10 MDG’s 80-server IM/IT backbone.
 On average, the 10 MDSS drives the completion of 776 thousand pharmacy prescriptions and 239 thousand laboratory procedures annually.
 Ultimately, the 10 MDSS fortifies the 10 MDG's mission to provide unrivaled combat, contingency, and peacetime care to our war fighters and families, past, present and future.